boyd109/boyd109.github.io/my-story/my-story.md

   </span>
 </figure>

 I had a co-op placement at Intrafinity (also called School Messenger since they were recently bought over by the West Corporation).
 While there, I migrated content from school websites.
 I also worked on some Javascript and regular expressions.
 I studied Python 3.0 on my own time.
-I was really happy that I worked there because I met a lot of amazing co-ops and workers and it really exposed me to the working nature outside of the University academic terms.
-I made a lot of good friends during the co-op, which I normally wouldn't have since they were from a variety of faculties and programs.
-Now we hang out or study on campus and I'm happy that the co-op experience allowed for me to meet people I normally wouldn't have.
+They hired 20 co-ops and I met a lot of people I normally wouldn't have since they were from a variety of faculties and programs.

 <figure>
   <span>
   <img src="/my-story/pictures/wt1/10-1.jpg" width="40%" height="40%">
   <figcaption>While in Toronto, I went to "Smash at York" and played in the tournament for fun.
-I didn't win my matches, but I met some cool people, and some people that eventually went to the University of Waterloo.</figcaption>
+You feel awestruck seeing the players in tournaments online and see them in person.</figcaption>
   </span>
 </figure>